Plotnine: Grammar of Graphics for Python

 28.2 Label

 The easiest place to start when turning an exploratory graphic into an expository graphic is with good labels.
 You add labels with the labs() function.
-This example adds a plot title:
+This example adds a plot title, a subtitle, and a caption:

 The purpose of a plot title is to summarise the main finding.
 Avoid titles that just describe what the plot is, e.g. “A scatterplot of engine displacement vs. fuel economy”.